 Smoking cessation programs

 Some costs of a stop-smoking program qualify as FSA medical expenses.
-With a prescription, skin patches, nicotine gum, or other stop smoking products can count as FSA expenses.
+Many over-the-counter treatments, like skin patches and nicotine gum, can also count as FSA expenses.
 Learn more about smoking cessation programs at www.tobacco-cessation.org/resources/programs.

 Home improvements, including lead-based paint removal